isomerpages/sciencecentre-emag/pages/Videos.md

 <p>Have you ever wondered how certain local dishes just taste extra yummy
 in hawker centres or restaurants?
 That's due to "wok hei."
 Learn more about wok hei and hokkien mee as our investigators attempt to recreate wok hei with lab equipment.
-Will bunsen burners do the trick?
+Will Bunsen burners do the trick?
 Here is episode 2 of Food CSI, a collaboration with Singapore Chinese Cultural Centre.</p>
 <hr>
 <h4><strong>Nanyang Coffee From An Arbor Press?</strong></h4>